ClarenceKuo/traffic-sign-classifier/README.md

 * The shape of a traffic sign image is (32,32,3)
 * The number of unique classes in the data set is 43

-### Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the distribution of the data set.
-It is a histogam chart showing how the data is spread accross different categories.
+Here is an exploratory visualization of the distribution of the data set: A histogam chart showing how the data is spread accross different categories.
 ![](https://i.imgur.com/j7kyCHw.png)

 From the plots, we can see that the distributions are similar in all data sets, so the training is fairly balanced.